-It is no big news that aging is a part of life; however, a lot has changed since being fifty was considered “old age.”
-We live longer, and the aging process has significantly slowed down with all the medical advances.
+It is no big news that aging is a part of life; however, a lot has changed since being fifty was considered "old age."
+We live longer, and the aging process has significantly slowed with medical advances.
 But we must do our part in helping our bodies reach that potential.

 Even if you have been a couch potato most of your life, becoming active, even if you are over 40, will improve health and independence as you get older.